Yelar/vf/README.md

 2. **Navigate to Studio**: Access the video creation tools

 ### Creating Videos
-1. **Enter Speech Text**: Write the text you want to be spoken and displayed
+1. **Choose Template**: Select from AI-powered content templates (Educational, Drama, Comedy, etc.)
+2. **Enter Topic**: Type or use voice input (🎤) to speak your topic idea - AI will transcribe it automatically
+3. **Generate Content**: Let AI create engaging content based on your template and topic
+4. **Customize Text**: Edit the generated text or write your own
-2. **Choose Voice**: Select from 6 different AI voices (male and female options)
+5. **Choose Voice**: Select from 6 different AI voices (male and female options)
-3. **Generate Speech**: Click "Generate Speech" to create the audio
+6. **Generate Speech**: Click "Generate Speech" to create the audio with smart segmentation
+7. **Style Your Video**: Customize fonts, colors, animations, and effects
+8. **Add Visuals** (optional):
-4. **Add Background** (optional): Upload a video or choose a preset
+   - Upload background videos or choose presets
+   - Enable AI-powered image overlay from Unsplash
+   - Add background music
-5. **Generate Video**:
+9. **Generate Video**:
-   - Click "Generate & Download" for immediate download
-   - Click "Save to Library" to store in your personal collection
+   - Click "Generate & Save to Library" to create and store your video
+   - Videos automatically download after creation

 ### Managing Your Library
 1. **View Library**: Click "Library" in the header to see all your saved videos